 An intensive study in advanced psychology, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

-710. (224.)
-Advanced Experimental Design

-One lecture and six hours of laboratory.

-Prerequisite: Psychology 670 and consent of graduate adviser.
-Methods, techniques, and apparatus applicable to questions of various types.
-Special attention is given to sources of error, limitations on interpretations, and psychophysical methods.
-Students will design and carry out experiments in preparation for original independent investigations.
 711. (275.)
-Advanced Principles of Learning (3) The empirical data, basic principles and theoretical positions of major learning theorists.
+Seminar in Advanced Principles of Learning (3) Prerequisite: Consent of graduate adviser.

+The empirical data, basic principles and theoretical positions of major learning theorists.
 Not open to students with credit or concurrent registration in Psychology 487.
-718. Research in Operant Behavior Prerequisites: Psychology 316 or 416 or 487 or 711 and consent of graduate adviser.
+718. Seminar in Research in Operant Behavior (3) Prerequisites: Psychology 316 or 416 or 487 or 711 and consent of graduate adviser.
 Selected research topics in the experimental analysis of behavior.
-Maximum credit six 745.
-(227.)
-Seminar in Problems in Social Psychology (3) Prerequisites: Psychology 340 or 412, and consent of graduate adviser.
-Factors influencing the formation of attitudes, opinions, and stereotypes; the establishment of roles during socialization of the individual; social crises, change, and resistance to change; the causes and alleviation of interpersonal conflict.
+Maximum credit six units.
+745. (221.)
+Seminar in Problems in Social Psychology (3) Prerequisites: Psychology 340 or 412, and consent of graduate adviser Factors influencing the formation of attitudes, opinions, and stereotypes; the establishment of roles during socialization of the individual; social crises, change, and resistance to change; the causes and alleviation of interpersonal conflict.
 746. (226.)
-Seminar in Political Psychology (3) Prerequisites: Psychology 340 or 410, and consent of graduate adviser.
+Seminar in Political Psychology (3) (Same course as Political Science 639.)
+Prerequisites: Psychology 340 or 410, and consent of graduate adviser.
 Psychological factors of the individual's political behavior; psychological theory as it applies to political variables such as: ideology, conflict, consensus, and participation.
 757. (201.)
-Selected Topics in Clinical Psychology (3) Prerequisites: Psychology 451 or 653 and consent of graduate adviser.
+Seminar in Selected Topics in Clinical Psychology (3) Prerequisites: Psychology 451 or 653 and consent of graduate adviser.
 Advanced study of such clinical topics as community mental health, forensic psychology, ethics, and autogenic training.
 Topics will vary on a semester basis.
 760. (230.)
 Seminar in Physiological Correlates of Behavior (3) Prerequisites: Psychology 260 or six units of biology; and consent of graduate adviser.
 An exploration of current research and theory in physiological psychology with emphasis on behavioral correlates and psychophysiology.

 761. (231.)
-Seminar in Ethology and Comparative Psychology (3) (Same course as Biology 610.)
-Prerequisites: Psychology 414 or 417 or Biology 520, or Zoology 570, and consent of graduate adviser.
-Current problems in ethology and comparative animal behavior.
-Maximum credit six units applicable on a master's degree.
-764. Psychopharmacology and Behavioral Disorders (3) Prerequisites: Psychology 260 and consent of graduate adviser.
+Seminar in Ethology and Comparative Psychology (3) Prerequisites: Psychology 414 or 417 or Biology 520, or Zoology 570, and consent of graduate Current problems in ethology and comparative animal behavior.
+Maximum credit six units adviser applicable on a master's degree.
+764. Seminar in Psychopharmacology and Behavioral Disorders (3) Prerequisites: Psychology 260 and consent of graduate adviser.
 Drugs as cause and cure of behavioral problems.
 A review of drugs commonly used to change behavior in primary schools, psychiatric centers, in-home programs and mental hospitals.
 770. (270.)
 Statistical Theory (3) Prerequisites: Psychology 270, 405 and consent of graduate adviser.
 Study of quantitative methods in psychology with emphasis on normal inference and nonparametric statistics.
 Not open to students with credit or concurrent enrollment in Psychology 470.
-771. Correlational Analysis (3) Prerequisites: Psychology 270 and consent of graduate adviser.
+9-89191 258 / Psychology 771.
+Correlational Analysis (3) Prerequisites: Psychology 270 and consent of graduate adviser.
 Study of correlational methods in psychology with emphasis on multiple regression and factor analysis; experience in use of computer techniques in multivariate correlational analysis.
 Not open to students with credit or concurrent registration in Psychology 471.
 796. (296.)
 Clinical Practicum (3 or 6) Cr/NC Prerequisites: Psychology 451 or 653 and 650 and 654 and consent of the Department of Psychology Practicum Committee.
 The student must arrange his practicum setting in cooperation with the chairman of the Psychology Department Practicum Committee and with the express approval of that committee during the semester prior to enrolling for credit in this course.
 Maximum credit six units.
 797. (297.)
-Research (1-3) Cr/NC

-Prerequisite: Consent of graduate adviser.
+Research (1-3) Cr/NC Prerequisite: Consent of graduate adviser.

 Research in one of the fields of psychology.
-Maximum credit six units applicable on a master's degree.
+Maximum credit six units applicable on a master's dearee.

 798. (298.)
 Special Study (1-3) Cr/NC

 Prerequisite: Consent of graduate adviser.